 Chief executive Richard Bevan said: "We are all very disappointed for Malky and the club.
 We must recognise that in over two years as manager, he has set very significant club records including guiding Cardiff to their first ever League Cup final.

 "Also leading the club to promotion to the Barclays Premier League for the very first time, notably this ended their 51-year absence from the top flight and duly he was named the Championship Manager of the Year.

 "Malky has an excellent record of success with the club and he should be commended with the manner in which he has conducted himself with such integrity during what, for him, has been an extremely difficult period."

 Former Manchester United striker and Molde manager Ole Gunnar Solskjaer is among the favourites to replace Mackay, while Sven-Goran Eriksson and Turkish journeyman Yilmaz Vural have also been suggested as potential candidates.

-Vural's agent had mischievously tweeted that "explosive" events lay ahead at Cardiff.
+Earlier on Friday, Vural's agent had mischievously tweeted that ''explosive'' events lay ahead at Cardiff.

 Muzzi Ozcan tweeted: ''The story is coming to a End in Wales and a new story will be born ...
 The next 48 hours will be explosive !''